Grounds for dismissal

 You can dismiss your employee:

-These are difficult situations affecting your business.
+Business reasons are difficult situations affecting your business.
 Such as a restructuring, relocation of the business, bankruptcy or (partial) termination of the business.
-This can be a collective dismissal.
-It then involves more than 20 employees.
+This can be a collective dismissal when it involves more than 20 employees.

-Your employee has been disabled for 2 or more years.
+Your employee has been incapacitated for work for 2 or more years.

 Your employee is frequently ill and this has serious consequences for your business.
 Another job or adapted work is not possible.

-You must tell your employee this so that they have the chance to improve their work.
+You must discuss this with your employee so that they have the chance to improve their work.

-Your employee behaves badly or does not keep appointments.
+Your employee behaves badly or does not comply with agreements.
 For example, stealing, coming to work drunk, forging diplomas or refusing work without good reason.
 You may then often dismiss your employee with immediate effect.

-A conscientious objection is an objection your employee makes for religious, moral or ethical reasons.
+A conscientious objection is an objection your employee makes for religious, moral, or ethical reasons.
 Such as an employee who does not want to work on Sundays because of their religion.
+While you have agreed this with your employee beforehand.
+And this is necessary for the work, e.g. in industry, if a production process cannot be interrupted.
 The objection must be so serious that you cannot reach a solution together.
 You must be able to prove to the court that you have no other suitable work.

 The disrupted working relationship (in Dutch) cannot be restored.
 For example, because of an employment conflict.

-In other circumstances (in Dutch), for example, if your employee is in the Netherlands illegally or in prison.
+In other circumstances, for example, if your employee is in the Netherlands illegally or in prison.

 When are you not allowed to dismiss your employee?